devnoga/FullProject/README.md

         2. Install dependecies of the Backend API
         3. Run the Build script of the Frontend App
         4. Run the Build script of the Backend API
-        5. Run the test script of the Backend API
-        6. Run the deploy script of the Backend API
+        5. Run the deploy script of the Backend API
-        7. Run the deploy script of the Frontend App
+        6. Run the deploy script of the Frontend App